Lisa is established as an active multisport athlete, representing Team GB in Duathlon and competing for European and World honours.

 Lisa’s diet fuels a demanding schedule of training that covers both the cycling and the running areas of her discipline as well as building strength.

 “I aim for two running interval sessions weekly to build speed and also a longer, slower recovery session to build endurance.
-I aim for three tough cycling sessions during the week usually every other day to let me recover in between days and those sessions are designed to focus on improving speed, strength and overall power on the bike.”
+I aim for three tough cycling sessions during the week usually every other day to let me recover in between days.
+Those sessions are designed to focus on improving speed, strength and overall power on the bike.”

 Weights sessions are usually taken three times per week and based on those in her book ‘Gone in 60 Minutes’.